The Iron Throne (Game of Thrones)

-"The Iron Throne" is the series finale of the American medieval fantasy television series Game of Thrones.
-The 73rd and final episode overall, "The Iron Throne" is the sixth episode of the eighth season, and was written and directed by series co-creators David Benioff and D. B. Weiss.
-It first aired on HBO on May 19, 2019.
-It is the only episode of the season that does not feature the "Game Revealed" and "Inside the Episode" behind-the-scenes specials, which were recorded, yet unreleased for unknown reasons; however, a featurette on the making of the episode was included with the home media release of Season 8.
+"The Iron Throne" is the series finale of the HBO's medieval fantasy television series Game of Thrones.
+The 73rd and final episode overall, "The Iron Throne" is the sixth episode of the eighth season, and was written and directed by executive producers and series creators David Benioff and D. B. Weiss.
+It first aired on May 19, 2019.

-In the episode, the characters deal with the aftermath of Daenerys Targaryen's (Emilia Clarke) devastation of King's Landing and determining who will finally rule Westeros.
+In the episode, the characters deal with the aftermath of Daenerys Targaryen's (Emilia Clarke) devastation of King's Landing and determine who will finally rule Westeros.

-The episode garnered mixed responses from critics and audiences.
-Although most critics took issue with the episode's story arcs, pacing and tone, some others deemed it a satisfying conclusion to the series, praising the acting and visuals.
-Benioff and Weiss received directing and writing nominations for the episode at the 71st Primetime Emmy Awards, whilst Kit Harington and Peter Dinklage selected the episodes to support their nominations for Outstanding Lead Actor in a Drama Series and Outstanding Supporting Actor in a Drama Series, respectively.
+The episode garnered mixed responses from critics and viewers, with most taking issue with the episode's story arcs, pacing and tone, though some deemed it a satisfying conclusion to the series, praising the acting, music, and visuals.
+Benioff and Weiss received directing and writing nominations for the episode at the 71st Primetime Emmy Awards, whilst Kit Harington and Peter Dinklage selected the episode to support their nominations for Outstanding Lead Actor in a Drama Series and Outstanding Supporting Actor in a Drama Series, respectively.
 Dinklage won in his category.

 Plot

 Jon and Davos survey the destruction that Daenerys brought on King's Landing.
-Tyrion finds the crushed corpses of Cersei and Jaime in the ruins of the Red Keep and mourns them.
-Grey Worm and his men are executing Lannister soldiers; when Jon attempts to intervene, he responds that he is acting on Daenerys' orders.
-Daenerys declares to the Unsullied and Dothraki that they "liberated" the people of King's Landing, and she will "liberate" the entire world.
+Tyrion finds the crushed corpses of Cersei and Jaime in the ruins of the Red Keep.
+Grey Worm and his men execute Lannister soldiers; Jon attempts to intervene, but Grey Worm insists he is acting on Daenerys' orders.
+Daenerys declares to the Unsullied and Dothraki that they "liberated" the people of King's Landing, and she will soon "liberate" the entire world.
 Tyrion publicly resigns as Daenerys' Hand in protest, and she has him arrested for treason.

-Arya warns Jon that Daenerys will kill him because his Targaryen heritage makes him a threat to her rule.
-Jon visits Tyrion in captivity, who tells Jon that despite the love they both have for Daenerys, it is Jon's duty to kill her for being the people's greatest threat.
-Tyrion also warns Jon that Arya and Sansa will not bend the knee to Daenerys, putting all of House Stark in danger.
+Jon visits Tyrion in captivity and they discuss Daenerys' actions.
+Jon tells Tyrion that while he cannot justify what Daenerys did, it was the losses of Missandei and Rhaegal that drove her to do what she did.
+Tyrion tells Jon that despite the love they both have for Daenerys, it is Jon's duty to kill her for being the people's greatest threat, and also warns Jon that Arya and Sansa will not bend the knee to Daenerys, putting all of House Stark in danger.